jamii/jamii.github.com/_drafts/relational-ui.markdown

 (1, todo=3, 2, 0, 1, text="", 0) => "editing: 3"
 ```

-So for each non-query-fragment we create a query that calculates the correct sort key, as well as the node id, the parent node id, the type of DOM node to create and the content.
+For each DOM node in the template we create a query that calculates the correct sort key, as well as the node id, the parent node id, the type of DOM node and the content.

 ``` julia
 @query begin